The popular saying, “An Apple a Day Keeps the Doctor Away”, did not get it quite right, according to new research.

 The clinical study involved healthy adults drinking 12oz of 100% apple juice daily or consuming 2 apples.
 The time it took for cholesterol to oxidize or break down in the body, increased by up to 20% after just 6 weeks.

-The study was carried out by The University of North Carolina at Chapel Hill and other institutions in the US.
+The research that was handled from the University of North Carolina at Chapel Hill and other institutions in the US.
 It was funded by the National Research Initiative of the US Department of Agriculture Cooperative State Research, Education, and Extension Service.
 The plums were provided by the California Dried Plum Board.

 The study was published in the peer-reviewed Journal of the Academy of Nutrition and Dietetics.